iter8-tools/iter8/mkdocs/docs/getting-started/install.md

 To pin the version of Iter8, replace `master` with `v0.5.13` as the exported TAG.
 The above command installs Iter8's controller and analytics services in the `iter8-system` namespace, Iter8's experiment and metric CRDs, and the following RBAC rules.

-??? info "Default RBAC rules"
+??? info "Default RBAC Rules"
     | Resource | Permissions | Scope |
     | ----- | ---- | ----------- |
     | experiments.iter8.tools | get, list, patch, update, watch | Cluster-wide |